 In August, Cook joined 20 other Appalachian students in becoming the first class to graduate from the academy.
 She said she was satisfied all of her hard work in the academy paid off.

 Because she struggled most with the physical requirements of the Police Officer Physical Ability Test due to her size and stature — the test required Cook, who barely weighed more than 100 pounds throughout the academy, to drag a 175-pound dummy — she said “graduating and receiving my certificate and badge was a proud moment.”

 After passing the state certification exam, graduates of the academy are certified police officers in the state of North Carolina and continue working as part-time police officers for App State Police until they earn their academic degree.

 Learning on the job

 As a part-time officer with App State Police, Cook is continuing to learn from co-workers, full-time officers and private security hired to work on-campus events.
 She said they have taught her tips ranging from how to write citations and reports, to how to talk effectively and clearly on the radio.

 Cook said being a part-time officer has helped clarify this as the right path for her.
 “I’ve found that I wish I worked more,” she said.

 She said she believes her family is surprised by her interest in street-level police work.
 Cook enjoys being able to talk to students on campus during her patrol shifts, and said she hopes fellow students see her as just another student despite her being an officer.

 What she might lack in size, Cook said, she makes up for in her ability to talk to people and defuse situations that way.

-“Madison Cook is a hard worker,” said Lt.
+“Madison Cook is a hard worker,” said Capt.
 K.C.
 Mitchell of App State Police.
 Mitchell serves as police development coordinator, leading the training and development of not only police academy cadets but also part- and full-time officers with App State Police.